Barrier removal Conservation

 Summer of 2023 saw a successful program with two crews of technicians canvassing Crawford, Richland, Jackson and Trempealeau counties.
 They exceeded our expectations for the pace of surveying and the quality of their observations, completing over 1,000 assessments and more than 200 rapid AIS and WiseH2O surveys.

-In 2024, with reduced financial resources, we were still able to rehire two of those experienced crew members and were fortunate to leverage the skills and availability of this year’s Jeremy Brooks scholarship technician, Kyle Kamm to give us 3 great assets to continue our work.
-With a smaller crew, they covered even mopre ground this summer, completing priority target assessments from St. Croix and Dunn counties down to Grant County.
+In 2024, we were able to rehire two of those experienced crew members and were fortunate to leverage the skills and availability of this year’s Jeremy Brooks scholarship technician, Kyle Kamm to give us three great staff to continue our work.
+This small crew covered even more ground this summer, completing priority target assessments from St. Croix and Dunn counties down to Grant County.

 There are several necessary next steps.
 First, we’ll start requesting grants and donations toward next year’s crew.
 Whether or not we can continue having funds for summer positions depends on continual renewal of existing and expansion to new funding sources.